Kids love BIG! Kids love art! Give them a chance to do both together and you’ll be their Hero!

 Here’s a few ways you can give them a big canvas, and encourage them to create a masterpiece:

-Got an old light-colored sheet or tablecloth you don’t use?
+- Style on a Sheet – Got an old light-colored sheet or tablecloth you don’t use?
 Try creating ‘spray-paint’ art in the backyard.
-Hang the sheet or tablecloth on a clothesline or from a tree – then have kids use colored water (food coloring mixed with water) or if their older, try spray paint, to decorate it.
+Hang the sheet or tablecloth on a clothesline or from a tree – then have kids use colored water (or if their older, spray paint) to decorate.